StepanStepanovic/-Large-Small-Language-Model/README.md

 ### 1. `model_training.ipynb`
 - A Jupyter Notebook showcasing the full training pipeline.
-- Includes training logs, loss values, and generated text at different training steps.
+- Includes training logs, loss values, and generated text
-- Provides a step-by-step overview for understanding the training process.
+- Requires `input.txt` (Tiny Shakespeare dataset)
+-
 ### 2. `training.py`
 - The standalone Python script for training the model.
 - Contains the same logic as `model_training.ipynb` but designed for running directly from the command line.
-- Users can modify hyperparameters and dataset paths to train their own models.

 ### 3. `trained.py`
 - A script for loading the pre-trained model (`model.pt`) and generating text.
-- No training required; simply loads the trained model and generates text.
 - Ideal for users who want to test the model without retraining.
+- Requires `input.txt` (Tiny Shakespeare dataset) and `model.pt` (included in the repository)

 ## Dataset
 The model is trained on the **Tiny Shakespeare** dataset, which is a simple and compact text dataset used frequently in NLP experiments.
 It is included in the repository.